Tips on selecting and purchasing a classic. - at Old Classic Car Forum

 Mercedes high speed racing car transporter (replica)

-If your new investment is MOTd and taxed (built pre-1973 then you can tax it for free in the UK!, but a tax disc must still be shown!), then you can arrange some insurance over the phone and drive it away.
-If the owner still has insurance on the car, and you have your own normal car policy which covers driving other cars 3rd party, then you may also be covered though PLEASE DO CHECK WITH YOUR INSURANCE COMPANY FIRST as his insurance on the classic car may now be invalid as its not his possession any more, so CHECK!
-Towing is another grey area, especially if the car isn't MOTd so best bet is get it moved on a trailer.
-Your local friendly boys in blue, if not out waving speed cameras around from behind brick walls, are best placed to tell you what state of wreck you can legally drag along our highways.
+If your new investment is MOT'd (if applicable) and sports a current tax disc (if it is a pre-1973 car then it is �zero-rated), then you can arrange suitable insurance over the phone and drive it away.
+If the owner still has insurance on the car, and you have your own normal car policy which covers driving other cars third party, then you may also be covered though please do check with your insurance company first, as his insurance on the classic car may now be invalid as it's no longer in his possession, so check just to be sure.
+Towing is another grey area, especially if the car isn't MOTd so the best bet is to get it moved on a trailer.
+Your local friendly boys in blue are best placed to tell you what you can and cannot legally drag along our highways.

 go back to top..